These Peanut Butter Pretzel Cookies are the perfect combination of salty, sweet, chewy, and crisp!

 I placed the pretzels in a resealable plastic bag and crushed them by pushing down on them with a heavy glass.
 You could also use a rolling pin or a food processor.
 I liked the variety of keeping some of the pieces larger while some of them turned to dust.
 A larger piece gives you something to crunch on while the dusty bits almost disappear into the batter creating a crisp, salty coating.

-Just like most cookies, they are best enjoyed in excess until you never want to see another one… at least not until tomorrow.
+Just like most cookies, these peanut butter pretzel cookies are best enjoyed in excess until you never want to see another one… at least not until tomorrow.

 - 1 cup butter, softened